VermillionBird/CTF-Writeups/2019/SunshineCTF/pwn.md

 ![](/Images/2019/SunshineCTF/remania.PNG)

 Interesting. `main` calls `welcome`, but `welcome` never calls `mania`, regardless of the key you put in.
 So `mania` is probably our goal function here, since the title is literally "Return to Mania".
 But what does `mania` do?
+It looks like it reads in a file, so I'm hopeful.
 I set a breakpoint at main, ran the program, and when it broke, set the program counter to the address of mania.

 ![](/Images/2019/SunshineCTF/maniainteresting.PNG)

 Bingo.
 That's what we want.
+It tried to open a '`flag.txt`', which means on the service it actually would open the flag.
 The address of mania is `0x90` less than the address welcome, and hopefully that's the case for the remote version too.
 Fun fact: I spent a long time trying to figure out why my code didn't work, and it turned out that I originally did my math wrong (I thought it was `0xA0`).

 ![](/Images/2019/SunshineCTF/addressesret.PNG)